websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/managing-prices/introduction-to-pricing.md

 After calculating the SKU's unit Price, Commerce calculates the SKU's promo price.
 This calculation is essentially the same as the process for calculating the unit price with two exceptions:

-* If an applicable Promotion List does not have a price entry for the SKU, any existing price modifiers are applied to the unit price, and the total/result<!--w/c--> is used for the promo price.
+* If an applicable Promotion List does not have a price entry for the SKU, any existing price modifiers are applied to the unit price, and the total is used for the promo price.

 * If there is not applicable Promotion List and the Base Promotion List is set to 0, the promo price

 ### Calculating an SKU's Final Price

 Once the unit and promo prices have been calculated, Commerce compares the two prices and selects the better of the two.
 The pricing algorithm then searches for all applicable discounts and applies them to the best SKU price.
-The total/result<!--w/c--> is the SKU's final price--the SKU price used by the customer to purchase the product.
+The total is the SKU's final price--the price used by the customer to purchase the product.

 ## How Commerce Calculates Order Prices

-> For Pricing Engine v2.0

 When calculating order prices, Commerce first retrieves the shipping costs and applies any discounts that target shipping.